elkrien/RebornOS-rice/README.md

 # RebornOS RICE

 You can find here some of my work that I created during ricing of my favourite Linux Arch based distribution [RebornOS](https://rebornos.org/).
+I'm not very talented and did it mainly for my own but decided to share it with others :)

 Repository includes:

 * [Grub themes](README.md#grub-themes)
 * [Neofetch logo](README.md#neofetch-logo)